mlcommons/training/moe_pretraining/nemo/README.md

 ### Evaluation frequency

-We perform evaluation every step.
+We perform evaluation after every training step.

 ### Evaluation thoroughness

-We evaluate using 1,024 samples from our customized validation dataset.
+We evaluate using the first 1,024 samples from the custom validation dataset.

 # 6. Other